cwpearson/astaroth/README.md

 - `-t` automated test

 By default, the program does a real-time visualization of the simulation domain.
 The camera and the initial conditions can be controller by `arrow keys`, `pgup`, `pgdown` and `spacebar`.

+## Visualization

+See `analysis/python/` directory of existing data visualization and analysis scripts.

 ## Generating documentation